remkade/multisite-json-api/README.md

 --------------
 All of the enpoints require you to authenticate with an existing wordpress user.
 Currently all require the superadmin role, but that may change.

-Username and password are passed with the HTTP Headers `User` and `Password` respectively.
+Username and password are passed with the HTTP headers `User` and `Password` respectively.
 These are plain text so you need to be using SSL (which you are doing already right?).

 Create Site
 -----------
 - **URL:** /wp-content/plugins/multisite-json-api/endpoints/create-site.php
 - **Method:** POST
 - **Payload example:** `{"email": "user@example.com", "site_name": "awesomeblog", "title": "Awesome Blog", "password":"123456"}`
 - **Description:** Creates a site.
 If the email address does not exist this will create a new user with that email address.
-The `site_name` is the path or subdomain you would like to use, password os optional, if not set will fallback to a random generated one.
+The `site_name` is the path or subdomain you would like to use, password is optional, if not set will fallback to a random generated one.

 List Sites
 ----------